Part 7, how to get people to sign up for the course?

 For me, the bottom line was that every time I asked course attendees how they found out about the course, they almost exclusively said it was from browsing the conference website and not from social media posts or any other channel.

-Clearly sales and marketing is its own specialist subject.
-You will find many, many people more qualified to talk about it than me.
+Letās be realistic, sales and marketing is a specialist skillset.
+Youāll find countless experts who can speak to it better than I can.
 Hopefully this section provided some useful context although I accept that it is not super actionable.

 This post is part of a series: So you want to train at Black Hat (or other conferences)?